Alliance-Software/vitasite-docs/docs/page.md

 ### Filters

-In step two of the page insertion wizard, you are given the option of choosing a one or more filters.
-You may want to [learn about the general concepts of filters](/#filters), before adding your first filter.
+In step two of the page insertion wizard, you are given the option of choosing one or more filters.
+You may want to [learn about the general concepts of filters](/#filters) before adding your first filter.
 The following steps show how to insert a [**Content Filter**](content.md#content-filter) on a page:

 From the edit window for a page, click on an **Add Item** button to launch the page insertion wizard.
 This will open a new browser window, with the first set of options.

-1. **Step 1:** Choose “Content Filter” from the list and click “Next.”
+**Step 1:** Choose “Content Filter” from the list and click “Next.”

-1. **Step 2:** This step shows two panes.
+**Step 2:** This step shows two panes.
 In the left pane, select the group or groups you want to pull items from by placing a check mark next to the group name.
-In the right pane, enter the number of content items that you want to display, choose whether or not to show summaries, and then type in the headline you want to display over this content on the page.
+In the right pane, enter the number of content items that you want to display, choose whether or not to show summaries, then type in the headline you want to display over this content on the page.
 Once you have done this, click “Next.”

-1. **Step 3:** The page insertion window closes, and the content filter you created is added to the edit window.
+**Step 3:** The page insertion window closes, and the content filter you created is added to the edit window.
 This content filter will not appear on the site until you click the **Save** button at the top of the edit window.

 Now, all you have to do to update the content displayed in the filter is add a new content item to one of the groups you selected to pull from for this filter.
 As soon as you save the content item, it shows up at the top of the filter and the oldest item disappears from the bottom of the filter.

 ## Preview

-If your website is built with a <a href="https://en.wikipedia.org/wiki/Responsive_web_design" target="_blank">responsive design</a> (i.e. the site _responds_ to different device widths) the preview tools shown in **Figure 5** allows the admin to view their webpage within certain pre-defined responsive break points.
+If your website is built with a <a href="https://en.wikipedia.org/wiki/Responsive_web_design" target="_blank">responsive design</a> (i.e. the site _responds_ to different device widths), the preview tools shown in **Figure 5** allows the admin to view their webpage within certain pre-defined responsive break points.
 The tool works whether or not the page is live and is only accessible to admins.

 ![Figure 5](img/pages_figure_5.png)
 *Figure 5*

 Once you have chosen **Preview** from the page admin page, you're presented with a view of your page scaled to the current browser window.
-Choosing a size along the top bar will size the page down to that specific window width, so you may make sure your page works and your page content does not overflow.
-For instance 480 pixels (480px) is a common mobile size.
+Choosing a size along the top bar will size the page down to that specific window width, so you can make sure your page works and your page content does not overflow.
+For instance, 480 pixels (480px) is a common mobile size.
 Clicking it will resize your page to simulate devices whose screens are 480px wide.
 Choosing Reset will restore your page to the browser's full width.

 ## Properties